adlnet/xapi-profiles/xapi-profiles-structure.md

 * All members of a profile's `concepts` array MUST be one of the concepts listed in this section.

-### Core Concepts: Verbs, Activity Types, and Attachment Usage Types
+### Verbs, Activity Types, and Attachment Usage Types

-These Concepts are the most central to building rich, reusable profiles.
+Verb, Activity Type, and Attachment Usage Type Concepts share the same properties.
+They're all Concepts that make sense to relate semantically to others of the same type, such as indicating one is a narrower form of another.

 Name | Values
 ---- | ------
-`@id` | The IRI of this core concept
+`@id` | The IRI of this Concept
 `@type` | `Verb`, `ActivityType`, or `AttachmentUsageType` `inScheme` | The IRI of the specific profile version currently being described `prefLabel` | A language map of the preferred names in each language